eruption-project/eruption/docs/INSTALL.md

  sudo systemctl daemon-reload
 ```

-To activate Eruption now, you may either hotplug a supported device, or manually start
-the daemon with the command:
+To activate Eruption now, you may either hotplug a supported device, or manually start the daemons with the following
+commands:

 ```sh
  $ systemctl --user enable --now eruption-audio-proxy.service
  $ sudo systemctl enable --now eruption.service
 ```

+Finally, if you want to use one of the audio visualizer profiles, then please select an audio device monitor e.g.
+using `pavucontrol`.